helixml/testing-genai/README.md

 1. `comedian.yaml` shows how to test for consistent AI personality and behavior.
 We use a simple comedian bot to demonstrate how automated testing can drive prompt engineering.

 2. `hr-docs.yaml` demonstrates testing document Q&A capabilities by connecting to a knowledge base of HR policies and verifying response accuracy.
+First upload [this file](https://communityfoundations.ca/wp-content/uploads/2021/08/HR-Guide_-Policy-and-Procedure-Template.pdf) to a new 'hr-docs' folder in the ... menu and then Files.

 3. `exchange-rates.yaml` showcases API integration testing, ensuring proper handling of user inputs like currency pairs and focused, relevant responses.